Stenaline, an efficient relaxed way of travelling to / from England. With a fast train connection to London. Clean cabins. Good food. Friendly staff.

-- Book train tickets in the Netherlands using coupons from super markets, drugstores etc. You need to know Dutch or know somewone who does speak Dutch.
-However these tickets are often only valid off peak hours.
+- Book train tickets in the Netherlands using coupons from super markets, drug stores etc. You need to know Dutch or know someone who does speak Dutch.
+These tickets are often only valid off-peak hours.
 I have to travel some part of my trip in rush hour and for my Job I have a company train card.
-(However,these tickets are excellent when flying from Schiphol around noon).
+These tickets are excellent when flying from Schiphol around noon.

 My First time disaster adventure, a London cab to Harwich